 Daniel Hillard is an eccentric actor who specializes in dubbing voices for cartoon characters.
 Daniel is a kind man and a loving father to his three kids Lydia, Chris, and Natalie, but Daniel's wife Miranda sees him as a poor disciplinarian, and a bad role model.
 After Daniel throws an elaborate and disastrous birthday party for Chris, Miranda reaches the end of her limited patience, and files for a divorce.
 Daniel is heartbroken when Miranda is given custody of the kids and he's only allowed to visit them once a week.
 Determined to stay in contact with his kids, Daniel discovers that Miranda is looking for a housekeeper, and with help from his brother Frank, a makeup artist, Daniel gets the job, disguised as Mrs. Iphegenia Doubtfire, a Scottish nanny.
 Daniel pulls off the ruse so well that neither Miranda nor his children recognize him, and in the process, he learns some parenting tips.
 Daniel also has to deal with Miranda's new boyfriend, a jerk named Stu Dunmeyer.
 Written by

-According to Chris Columbus, he would use 2 or 3 cameras at a time when shooting Williams' scenes, uncertain of what the famously improvisational actor would come up with.
-Columbus compared shooting these scenes as if he were making a documentary film.
+Chris Columbus would use two or three cameras at a time, when shooting Robin Williams' scenes, uncertain of what the famously improvisational actor would come up with.
+Columbus viewed shooting these scenes as if he were making a documentary film.
 See more »

 Was this review helpful to you?